tendermint/tendermint/docs/architecture/adr-02x-sign-bytes.md

 ### Heartbeat

-TODO: clarify if heartbeat also needs a fixed offset and update the fields accordingly:
+**TODO**: clarify if heartbeat also needs a fixed offset and update the fields accordingly:

 ```proto
 message Heartbeat {